kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 1. predefined bucket ACLs:
 {"BucketCannedACLPrivate", "BucketCannedACLPublicRead", "BucketCannedACLPublicReadWrite", "BucketCannedACLAuthenticatedRead".
 1. versioned determines if versioning is enabled.
-1. additionalConfig gives non-AWS S3 providers a location to set proprietary config values (tenant, namespace...).
+1. additionalConfig gives providers a location to set proprietary config values (tenant, namespace...).
 The value is a list of 1 or more key-value pairs.

 ### OBC Custom Resource (after updated by lib)